7788boy/CS_T0828_HW2/README.md

 # Project: Object detection

 ## Overview
-The target of this homework is object detection and recognize numbers.
+The target of this homework is object detection.
-Training 11185 pictures with cars in different type and 196 labels.
+Training on SVHN dataset with digits in different types and trying to detect and recognize number zero to nine.
-I use Detectron and Fast RCNN as pretrained model.
+I use Faster-RCNN as a pretrained model.

 ## Hardware
 The following specs were used to create the original solution.